thyagomota/aws-labs-2023/lab-00/README.md

 * a phone number, and
 * a credit card.

 The email address used is referred to as the **Root user email address**.
-Make sure you keep this account's password secure.
-To configure this account click on the top-right drop-down menu with the account's name (see below).
+Make sure to keep this account's password secure.
+To configure this account, click on the top-right drop-down menu where the account's name is shown (see below).

 ![pic1.png](pics/pic1.png)